hekaldama/lazybible/README.md

 # lazybible
-keyboard centric website for read the bible
+keyboard centric website for reading the bible

 # idea
 Use bible.com JSON response: